Broad-winged hawk: Habitat and distribution

 Broad-winged hawks have a wide range in North America and South America, from southern Canada to southern Brazil.
 Their breeding range is in the northern and eastern parts of North America, and some migrate in the winter to Florida, southern Mexico, and northern South America.
 Five subspecies are endemic to the Caribbean and do not migrate.
 Those subspecies that do migrate fly in flocks of more than 40 up to several thousand at heights from 550 to 1300 m.
 They soar using thermals to carry them through their journey of 3000–6000 km.
 Fall migration lasts for 70 days as birds migrate about 100 km per day from North America, through Central America to South America without crossing salt water.
 The enormous flocks of soaring broad-winged hawks are termed kettles and are characteristic of many hawk migration spectacles in North America, such as at Hawk Cliff in Ontario, Hawk Ridge in Minnesota, Hawk Mountain in Pennsylvania, and the River of Raptors in Veracruz.

 Broad-winged hawks stay in areas up to an elevation around 2000 m.
 They breed in deciduous forests good for nesting and forage primarily in wetlands and meadows.
 While some birds have acclimatized themselves to living near humans, even those birds avoid human settlements and interactions.
 In the winter, the migrating subspecies of the hawks seek out similar conditions to their overwintering home, so they settle in deciduous and mixed forests.

-Although it is declining in some areas because of forest fragmentation, its numbers are relatively stable and is assessed as least concern on the IUCN Red List.
+Although it is declining in some areas because of forest fragmentation, its overall population is increasing and is assessed as least concern on the IUCN Red List.